fmarotta/kaobook/README.md

 Some examples and templates are listed in the `examples` directory.
-The book that documents the class is an example itself, and the pdf has been copied to the root of the repository so that it will be found easier.
+The book that documents the class is an example itself, and the pdf has been copied to the root of the repository so that it will be found more easily.

+Please make sure that you add the appropiate `styles` directory and one of the main class files (`kaobook.cls`, used for books, and `kaohandt.cls`, used for reports or handouts) to the folders of the examples.
+This is important if you want to try out the examples by yourself.
+Read the explanations inside the `examples` folder.

 The `styles` directory contains additional packages that are used by the class, but in principle they are independent of it (even though in